chrisjmccormick/chrisjmccormick.github.io/_posts/2024-09-14-qlora-and-4bit-quantization.md

 $$ \text{-|max|}, \quad -\frac{6}{7}\text{|max|}, \quad -\frac{5}{7}\text{|max|}, \quad ..., \quad \frac{6}{7}\text{|max|}, \quad \text{|max|}  $$

 For this block, we made use of 14 of the 15 possible values (count up the number of groups of orange bars to see this.
-The only value we didn't use is $\text{-|max|}$).
+The only value we didn't use is `-|max|`).

 That seems like a good sign--we're making great use of the available precision.
 It's like we've created a custom 4-bit data type that best represents these 64 numbers!